 - Crouton: Crouton actually uses a “chroot” environment to run both Chrome OS and Ubuntu at the same time.
 Ubuntu runs alongside Chrome OS, so you can switch between Chrome OS and your standard Linux desktop environment with a keyboard shortcut.
 This gives you the ability to take advantage of both environments without any rebooting needed.
 Crouton allows you to use Chrome OS while having a standard Linux environment with all its command-line tools and desktop applications a few keystrokes away.

 We’ll be using Crouton for this.
 It takes advantage the Linux system underlying Chrome OS to run both environments at once and is a much slicker experience than traditional dual-booting.
-Crouton uses Chrome OS’s standard drivers for your Chromebook’s hardware, so you shouldn’t run into issues with your touchpad or other hardware.
+Crouton also uses Chrome OS’s standard drivers for your Chromebook’s hardware, so you shouldn’t run into issues with your touchpad or other hardware.
 Crouton was actually created by Google employee Dave Schneider.

-When you use Crouton, you’re actually just running one operating system — Linux.
-However, you’re running two environments on top of the OS — Chrome OS and a traditional Linux desktop.
+When you use Crouton, you’re actually just running one operating system: Linux.
+However, you’re running two environments on top of the OS—Chrome OS and a traditional Linux desktop.

-Enabling Developer Mode
+Step One: Enable Developer Mode

 Before you do any sort of hacking, you’ll need to enable “Developer Mode” on your Chromebook.
 Chromebooks are normally locked down for security, only booting properly signed operating systems, checking them for tampering, and preventing users and applications from modifying the underlying OS.
 Developer Mode allows you to disable all these security features, giving you a laptop you can tweak and play with to your heart’s content.